yearofthedan/batect-terraform-gcp/README.md

-###  Batect - nginx hosted app on heroku with terraform
+###  Batect - nginx hosted app on gcp with terraform
 Requires some environment variables to be provided.
 I used a git ignored envSource.sh for mine.

-`WEB_APP` the name of the app to be hosted in heroku `TERRAFORM_STATE_APP` the name of the app just holding the terraform state in heroku `TERRAFORM_REMOTE_DB_URL` where we'll be storing the terraform state.
-You can get this after the pg db has been created
+`PROJECT_NAME` the name of the project.
+Used for creating infra.
+`CLUSTER_NAME` the name of the cluster to be deployed to.
+Shared across infra and deploy scripts.
+`TERRAFORM_STATE_STORE` the name of the terraform store.
+Refers to the bucket in gcp for creating, and future use.